-In order for any plant to produce flowers, it needs adequate soil and exposure, water, nutrients and temperature.
-A bulb is a perfect little system for nutrient storage and it is this stored material which fuels the blooms.
+In order for any plant to produce flowers, it needs adequate soil and exposure, water, nutrients, and temperature.
+A bulb is a perfect little system for nutrient storage and it is this stored material that fuels the blooms.
 Similarly, other flowering plants uptake energy from the soil or the addition of fertilizer, to stimulate blooming.
 There are some steps you can take when plants fail to bloom but some are just plants prone to blindness.

 Causes of Plant Blindness

 Any atmospheric changes may prevent a plant from blooming.
-Temperature, inadequate moisture, genetic factors, pests, disease and many other causes may form a blind plant.
+Temperature, inadequate moisture, genetic factors, pests, disease, and many other causes may form a blind plant.
 Some plants prone to blindness are fruiting plants, such as tomatoes.
 When they fail to bloom, you will not get fruit.
 Sometimes pinching off side shoots helps, but often it is just an anomaly and you will have to get another plant.